sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 ### To Implement, or not to Implement, that is the question!

-There are some inherent tradeoffs in using someone else's whiz-bang library and coding the functionality yourself.
+There are some inherent trade-offs in using someone else's whiz-bang library and coding the functionality yourself.
 Here are some pros and cons:

 * **Pro:** using a library is faster and can let you do things in a short time that would be infeasible if you coded it yourself.